lhns/docker-ammonite/README.md

 Docker image for [ammonite](http://ammonite.io/).

+Ammonite lets you use the Scala language for scripting purposes.

 ## Docker images
 https://hub.docker.com/repository/docker/lolhens/ammonite

 ## Environment variables
-- AMM_PREDEF_URL: Downloads a custom predef on startup.
+- **AMM_PREDEF_URL**: Downloads a custom predef on startup.
 Disabled if undefined.

 ## License
 This project uses the Apache 2.0 License.
 See the file called LICENSE.